matldupont/matdupont-dev/blog/220127/01-setup.md

 Of course, let it install the required deps.

-\*In order to keep things tidy, I leverage rc files rather than throwing everything into my package.json file.
+\*In order to keep things tidy, I leverage `*rc.js` files rather than throwing everything into my package.json file.
+Sticking with `.js` files rather than `.json` files lets me comment things out as I debug configurations.

 **\* At this point, VSCode was like "Holy shit, Dupont...
 You don't have a `.gitignore` file!" \*\*** Even offered to create it for me and add `node_modules` to it.